lucaohost/lucaohost.github.io/README.md

 I really like CLIs, so I decided to create my own online CLI.

 ## Random Music
-This CLI contains commands to random musics on music platforms, but if you prefer, you access the links directly:
+This CLI contains commands to random musics, but if you prefer, you can access the links directly:
 Try it: https://lucaohost.github.io/random/music/

 Short URLs:
 - https://lucaohost.github.io/rmy
-  - Random Music on Youtube
+  - Random Music on YouTube
 - https://lucaohost.github.io/rms
   - Random Music on Spotify
 - https://lucaohost.github.io/rmym
-  - Random Music on Youtube Music
+  - Random Music on YouTube Music

-Perfect to put in the bookmarks bar.
+Perfect for placing in the bookmarks bar.